steveno/steveno.github.io/_posts/2024/11/2024-11-19-ocaml-very-briefly.md

 val x : int = 3
 ```

-Nice, so we created a variable `x` and set it's value to `3`.
+Nice!
+We created a variable `x` and set it's value to `3`.
 There are of
 course rules about what variables names can be.
 For example, they cannot start
 with a capital letter or a number.
 Every language has little rules like this, so
 I am going to skip that for now.
 Rules like that have never been a problem for